lyy289065406/stable-diffusion-webui-docker/README.md

 ## Setup & Usage

-Visit the wiki for [Setup](https://github.com/AbdBarho/stable-diffusion-webui-docker/wiki/Setup) and [Usage](https://github.com/AbdBarho/stable-diffusion-webui-docker/wiki/Usage) instructions, checkout the [FAQ](https://github.com/AbdBarho/stable-diffusion-webui-docker/wiki/FAQ) page if you face any problems, or create a new issue!
+使用教程 Visit the wiki for [Setup](https://github.com/AbdBarho/stable-diffusion-webui-docker/wiki/Setup) and [Usage](https://github.com/AbdBarho/stable-diffusion-webui-docker/wiki/Usage) instructions, checkout the [FAQ](https://github.com/AbdBarho/stable-diffusion-webui-docker/wiki/FAQ) page if you face any problems, or create a new issue!

 ## Features